gtnix/quant_b3_backtest/README.md

 ## Trading Rules (Entry & Exit)

 - If FuzzyFajuto ≥ +1.50 → Generate Buy orders for tomorrow.
-- If FuzzyFajuto ≤ −1.50 → Generate Sell/Short orders for tomorrow.
+- If FuzzyFajuto ≤ −1.50 → Generate Sell orders for tomorrow.

 For both Buy and Sell signals, four orders per side are emitted:
 1. Market at open (first intraday bar of the day).